tarashia/userscripts/CONTRIBUTING.md

 ## License

 By contributing, you agree that your contributions will be licensed under the MIT License.
-This allows us to edit, review, and distribute your scripts as part of our mod repository.
+This allows us to edit, review, and distribute your scripts as part of our userscript repository.

 ## Questions or Help